 Next to the ship you will find our shop where you can buy souvenirs from your visit, as well as an exhibition about the history of the original Götheborg, the building of the replica and the current expedition.
 Welcome!

 You can be part of the unique adventure of sailing as a deckhand on board Götheborg.
 You will experience life on board a 18th century ship and make friends for life.
 As a deckhand you sail together with the professional crew, are not required to have any sailing experience and will get training on board.
-Read more about the two sailing legs to and from London below.
+Read more about the sailing leg from London below.

 Sailing leg seven